Skip to content

 export HAYHOOKS_PIPELINES_DIR=./pipelines

-export LOG=DEBUG
+export HAYHOOKS_LOG_LEVEL=DEBUG

 hayhooks run